Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Introduction

-To that end, transfer learning based methods \cite{our_ensemble,tt-CCA} aim domain generalization across participants\footnote{The term user refers to the actual end user of the system and the term participants refer to individuals participated in previously conducted EEG experiments or indivuduals who are old users when there is a new user joining.
+To that end, transfer learning based methods \cite{our_ensemble,tt-CCA} aim to domain generalization across participants\footnote{The term user refers to the actual end user of the system and the term participants refer to individuals who participated in previously conducted EEG experiments or individuals who are prior users.
 Moreover, similar to the machine learning literature, we refer to the participants as source domains and to the user as target domain.} for knowledge extension to the new users.
-One example can be found in \cite{our_ensemble}, which trains/develops algorithms using previously collected data of participants (source domains) and directly transfers to the new user (target domain) as is without requiring a calibration process.
-Although these methods provide user comfort, their character identification performances (i.e. prediction accuracy) are still far behind the best-performing methods (those requiring labeled data from target domain).
+One example can be found in \cite{our_ensemble}, which trains/develops algorithms using previously collected data of participants (source domains) and directly transfers to the new user (target domain) as is, without requiring a calibration process.
+Although these methods provide user comfort, their character identification performances (i.e. prediction accuracy) are still far behind the best-performing methods (those requiring labeled data from the target domain).
 On the other hand, one can consider source-free domain adaptation (SFDA) \cite{SFDA_EEG_privacy,SFDA_EEG2} to achieve both user comfort and satisfactory identification performance.
 SFDA based approaches adapt the transferred method (originally trained with labeled data from source domains) to the target domain by using only unlabeled data from the target domain.
 Therefore, their (ones using unlabeled target data) performances are generally better than the domain generalization based ones (using no target data) of direct transfer.
-Since the SFDA approaches do not store, and actually discard, the data from source domains after training, they are called ``source free".
+Since SFDA approaches do not store and, in fact, discard the data from source domains after training, they are called ``source-free".
 Moreover, SFDA does not compromise the user comfort as it does not require a separate calibration or labeling process for the new user.
 Notice that the SFDA framework is a suitable and natural choice for SSVEP-based BCI speller systems.
-As a new user interacts with the system, her/his unlabeled data continually accumulates and can be used for adapting the transferred method to gradually improve the initial transfer performance.
+As a new user interacts with the system, their unlabeled data continually accumulates and can be used for adapting the transferred method to gradually improve the initial transfer performance.
 Regarding the labeled data from source domains, it is typically available in large amounts and collected from offline past experiments with various healthy or disabled participants.
 One can even use the publicly available literature datasets for this purpose, such as benchmark \cite{benchmark_Dataset} and BETA \cite{beta}.